 I also got lucky this weekend and found a couple of very affordable blue and white vintage pieces while out antiquing.
 I brought them home to create this centerpiece paired with some simple backyard greenery.

-I filled the rest of the table center with vintage brass candlesticks that I have collected over the years too.
+I filled the rest of this Christmas tablescape with vintage brass candlesticks that I had collected over the years too.
 Some with and without candles.
 I also used two white curtain drapes for the center to soften the look of the table.

 Last year I ordered a blue and white vase, which arrived broken, unfortunately.
 I saved the large broken pieces and scattered them around the candlesticks for a little more blue and white charm.

-I also added some inexpensive battery operated twinkle lights to the center that I purchased at Michael’s Stores.
-A simple artificial Christmas tree with white lights adds Christmas charm propped up in the corner of the dining room in an old crock that was my mother’s.
+I also added some inexpensive battery-operated twinkle lights to the center that I purchased at Michael’s Stores.
+A simple artificial Christmas tree with white lights adds Christmas charm propped up in the dining room corner in an old crock that was my mother’s to accentuate this Christmas tablescape.

 The sterling silverware was a wedding gift to my parents back in the 1940s, and like my mother, I enjoy using the silverware with our everyday tables as well.
 And how adorable are these silverware pouches?
 Cutlery Couture is the company that makes and sells these cuties and is one of my favorite finds for the year!
 I was first introduced to this fabulous company by Mary over at Farmhouse Fixer when she gifted me 8 lobster silverware pouches while we were in Maine over the summer.